yabellini/docs.carpentries.org/topic_folders/governance/task-force-policy.md

 ### Past & Current Task Forces

-- [CarpentryCon Task Force](https://carpentries.org/carp-con-tf/) - a recurring task force that gets periodically. reformed to organise the international [CarpentryCon](https://carpentries.org) conference on behalf of The Carpentries
+- [CarpentryCon Task Force](https://carpentries.org/carp-con-tf/) - a recurring task force that gets periodically reformed to organise the international [CarpentryCon](https://carpentries.org) conference on behalf of The Carpentries.
 - Other past and current task forces can be found in [The Carpentries Task Force Repository](https://github.com/carpentries/task-forces).

 ### Update Log